Dog Bite Lawyer

 Dog Bites Can Cause Serious Injuries

 Approximately 4.5 million dog bites occur each year in the U.S., according to the Centers for Disease Control & Prevention (CDC).
 800,000 dog bite victims will need to seek medical attention.
 Of that number, tragically half are children who may be left with permanent scarring or life-threatening injuries.
 If you've been seriously injured by a dog bite, you need to contact a dog bite lawyer.
 Dog bites can cause significant injuries, such as facial disfigurement, nerve damage, eye injuries, amputation, or emotional trauma.
 They can also become infected, leaving a person at risk for serious illness, such as rabies or hepatitis.
+A personal injury lawyer in Wilkes-Barre can help you seek compensation for your injuries.

 Dog owners have a responsibility to ensure their pets do not harm anyone.
 Unfortunately, not all pet owners are responsible individuals.
 Victims of dog bites and dog attacks caused by the negligence of a dog owner are entitled to compensation for their injuries.
-Compensation is based on the severity and permanence of the injuries, as well as the level of pain and suffering, lost wages, etc. A dog bite lawyer can provide more information on specific types of injury compensation.
+Compensation is based on the severity and permanence of the injuries, as well as the level of pain and suffering, lost wages, etc. A law firm or focused dog bite lawyer can provide more information on specific types of injury compensation.

 Pennsylvania Dog Laws